allloveconcierge/tlc-recommendation-frontend/README.md

 # TLC ML Service

-A FastAPI service for generating gift recommendations using LLMs.
+A FastAPI service for generating personalized gift recommendations using LLMs with real-time web search enrichment.

 ## Quick Start